goetting/ez-flux/README.md

 # ezFlux

 ezFlux is a simple JavaScript state machine with [flux](https://www.youtube.com/watch?list=PLb0IAmt7-GS188xDYE-u1ShQmFFGbrk0v&time_continue=621&v=nYkdrAPrdcw)-like event flow.
-It manages a single, forzen, enumerable state, only manipulable by actions.
+It manages a single, forzen, enumerable state, only to be manipulable by actions.
 Designed with http and db accesses in mind, all actions are handled asynchronously.
 It can generate a comprehensive timeline, documenting all state changes.

-#### Mission Statement
+#### What if offers
 -   **Full transparency**: Anything accessing ezFlux is able to deduct how the state is changing and why.
 -   **Performance**: With tiny file size and a high performance, this library will simply get out of your way.
 -   **Simplicity**: Focused on a select few, vital features and minimal API, ezFlux reduces boiler plate _significantly_.